JLeData/music-genre-and-artist-analysis/README.md

    - Upgraded needed to properly clean data and create new tables.
    - Not all datasets were used due to trying to use trial version.

-4. Genre classification challenges
+4. Genre classification challenges:
    - Categorization of music into specific genres can be subjective and may vary between different sources.
    - Potential for genre-based inconsistencies.
    - Artist categorized into one genre when there is potentially songs they branched out their music genre in.
 Dataset based on the majority of their music's genre classification was.
    - Chatgpt categorization of music genres to sub-genres may be inconsistent.

-5. Data is limited source to Spotify users only.
+5. Data is limited source to Spotify users only:
    - There are many other music streaming services other than Spotify.
 This is strictly data in regards to Spotify users.
    - Findings may not fully represent the broader landscape of music consumption across various platforms.